WeaponMechanics/MechanicsMain/WeaponMechanics/src/wiki/Shooting.md

   Mechanics: <MechanicsSerializer>
 ```
 #### `Trigger`: \<Trigger\>
 This is the trigger used to actually shoot the gun.
-See [the wiki for trigger](General.md#trigger)
+See [the wiki for trigger](General.md#trigger).

 #### `Projectile_Speed`: \<Double\>
-This is how fast your projectile moves when it is shot (It will slow down a bit after moving).
-Note that
+This is how fast your projectile moves when it is shot.
+Note that `Projectile_Speed: 10` is
-`Projectile_Speed: 10` is very slow, because the projectile will move 1 block every update.
+very slow, because the projectile will move 1 block every tick.
 You probably
-don't want to use a projectile speed over 200 (Though you can).
+don't want to use a projectile speed over 200.

+You can calculate velocity in meters per second by multiplying this number by 2.

 **Developers**: This value is divided by 10.0 when serialized.

 #### `Projectiles_Per_Shot`: \<Integer\>
-How many projectiles are fired every right click.
-This is used mainly for shotguns.
+How many projectiles should be spawned for every shot?
+This is mainly for shotguns.

 #### `Selective_Fire`:
 Select fire is simple implementation to allow choosing between `SINGLE`, `BURST` and `AUTO` fire modes.